mdn/content/files/en-us/web/css/field-sizing/index.md

 ## Description

-`field-sizing: content` overrides the default preferred sizing of form elements, providing an easy way to create text inputs that shrinkwrap their content and grow as more text is entered, only stopping their growth and requiring scrolling to view all the content when maximum size limits are reached (i.e. their containing elements' size, or a size set on them via CSS).
+`field-sizing: content` overrides the default preferred sizing of form elements.
+This setting provides an easy way to configure text inputs to shrinkwrap their content and grow as more text is entered.
+They stop expanding when they reach maximum size limits (defined by the size of their containing element or set via CSS), at which point scrolling is required to view all the content.

+### Elements affected by `field-sizing`

 Specifically, this property affects the following elements:

-- Form input types that accept direct text input from users: This includes [`email`](/en-US/docs/Web/HTML/Element/input/email), [`number`](/en-US/docs/Web/HTML/Element/input/number), [`password`](/en-US/docs/Web/HTML/Element/input/password), [`search`](/en-US/docs/Web/HTML/Element/input/search), [`tel`](/en-US/docs/Web/HTML/Element/input/tel), [`text`](/en-US/docs/Web/HTML/Element/input/text), and [`url`](/en-US/docs/Web/HTML/Element/input/url) types.
+- Form input types that accept direct text input from users.
+This includes [`email`](/en-US/docs/Web/HTML/Element/input/email), [`number`](/en-US/docs/Web/HTML/Element/input/number), [`password`](/en-US/docs/Web/HTML/Element/input/password), [`search`](/en-US/docs/Web/HTML/Element/input/search), [`tel`](/en-US/docs/Web/HTML/Element/input/tel), [`text`](/en-US/docs/Web/HTML/Element/input/text), and [`url`](/en-US/docs/Web/HTML/Element/input/url) types.
   - If no minimum width is set on the control, it will only be as wide as the text cursor.
   - Controls with [`placeholder`](/en-US/docs/Web/HTML/Element/input#placeholder) attributes will be rendered large enough to display the placeholder text.
   - The [`size`](/en-US/docs/Web/HTML/Element/input#size) attribute modifies the default preferred size of such `<input>` elements.
 As a result, `size` has no effect on `<input>` elements with `field-sizing: content` set.
-- [`file`](/en-US/docs/Web/HTML/Element/input/file) inputs: Direct text input is not possible, but the filename display changes as the user selects a new file to upload, which will change the control size if `field-sizing: content` is set.
+- [`file`](/en-US/docs/Web/HTML/Element/input/file) inputs.
+Direct text input is not possible; however, the displayed filename changes as the user selects a new file to upload.
+If `field-sizing: content` is set, the control will change size to shrinkwap the filename.
-- {{htmlelement("textarea")}} controls: It is worth noting that `<textarea>` elements with `field-sizing: content` set behave much like single-line text controls, with the following additions:
+- {{htmlelement("textarea")}} controls.
+It is worth noting that `<textarea>` elements with `field-sizing: content` set behave much like single-line text controls, with the following additions:
   - If `<textarea>` elements are unable to grow due to a width constraint, they will start to grow in height to display additional rows of content.
 When a height constraint is then reached, they will then start to show a scrollbar to allow all the content to be viewed.
   - [`rows`](/en-US/docs/Web/HTML/Element/textarea#cols) and [`cols`](/en-US/docs/Web/HTML/Element/textarea#cols) attributes modify the default preferred size of a `<textarea>`.
 As a result, `rows`/`cols` have no effect on `<textarea>` elements with `field-sizing: content` set.
-- {{htmlelement("select")}} controls: These behave a bit differently to what you might expect with `field-sizing: content` set.
+- {{htmlelement("select")}} controls.
+These behave a bit differently to what you might expect with `field-sizing: content` set.
 The effect depends on the type of `<select>` control you are creating:
   - Regular drop-down boxes will change their width to always fit the displayed option value as new values are selected.
 (By default, the dropdown's size is set to be large enough to display the longest option value.)
   - List boxes (`<select>` elements with the [`multiple`](/en-US/docs/Web/HTML/Element/select#multiple) or [`size`](/en-US/docs/Web/HTML/Element/select#multiple) attributes set) will be large enough to display all the options without needing to scroll.
 (By default, the drop-down will require scrolling to view all the option values.)
   - The [`size`](/en-US/docs/Web/HTML/Element/select#size) attribute has very little effect on `<select>` elements that have `field-sizing: content` set.
 In such cases, the browser checks if the `size` is equal to `1` to determine whether the `<select>` control should appear as a drop-down or a listbox.
 However, it will always display all the options of a listbox, even if `size` is smaller than the number of options.

-### Sizing controls with CSS
+### `field-sizing` interaction with other size settings

 The sizing flexibility provided to form controls by `field-sizing: content` can be overridden if you use other CSS sizing properties.
 Avoid setting a fixed {{cssxref("width")}} and {{cssxref("height")}} when using `field-sizing: content` because they will reimpose a fixed size on the control.
 However, using properties like {{cssxref("min-width")}} and {{cssxref("max-width")}} alongside `field-sizing: content` is quite effective because they allow the control to grow and shrink with the entered text and also prevent the control from becoming too large or too small.

-It is also useful to combine these properties with form attributes like [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength), which will cause the control to stop growing in size when the maximum character limit is reached.
+It is also useful to combine `field-sizing: content` with form attributes like [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength), which will cause the control to stop growing in size when the maximum character limit is reached.

 ## Formal definition